MicrosoftDocs/VBA-Docs/api/Visio.applicationsettings.setrasterexportresolution.md

 If _resolution_ is a constant other than **visRasterUseCustomResolution**, **SetRasterExportResolution** ignores all other parameters.

 If _resolution_ is **visRasterUseCustomResolution**, **SetRasterExportResolution** accepts values for all parameters if they meet the noted constraints.
-If they do not meet these constraints, **SetRasterExportResolution** returns an Invalid Parameter error.
+If they don't meet these constraints, **SetRasterExportResolution** returns an Invalid Parameter error.

 The _resolutionUnits_ parameter must be one of the following **VisRasterExportResolutionUnits** constants.